AG11101/Pizzeria_Project_Clone/README.md

 - responsive table components
 - Input fields for filtering and search

-The layout is consistent across apges and follows a clear hierarchy for users and admins.
+The layout is consistent across screens and follows a clear hierarchy for users and admins.

+The general idea of the design was to have the first few screens be accessible for everyone with the main focus on the data display.
+All other screens are only accessible to the admins on which a bit more administrative tasks can be done.

 ### Wireframe
-> 🚧: It is suggested to start with a wireframe.
-The wireframe focuses on the website structure (Sitemap planning), sketching the pages using Wireframe components (e.g., header, menu, footer) and UX.
-You can create a wireframe already with draw.io or similar tools.

 The following wireframes define the structure and layout of the three views: Home, Player and League.
 Each wireframe outlines the major UI elements such as filters, search bar, data tables and navigation bar.